For Immediate Release: 9/29/2021

 Championed by the First Partner, whose California for All Kids initiatives support children’s physical, mental and social-emotional well-being, the California State Park Adventure Pass Program expands the opportunity for fourth graders and their families to enjoy the benefits of connecting with nature, with each other and with their communities.

-Applying for the free pass online is simple.
+Getting the free pass online is simple.
 All that is needed is a name, address, phone number and an email address.
-For individuals who do not have access to a smartphone, computer or printer, and/or do not have an email address to use when applying online, they can still apply for a pass by visiting a State Parks Pass Sales Office—click here for a list of locations—or by calling (800) 444-7275.
+For individuals who do not have access to a smartphone, computer or printer, and/or do not have an email address to use when registering online, they can still obtain a pass by visiting a State Parks Pass Sales Office—click here for a list of locations—or by calling (800) 444-7275.
 For detailed information on the program and the list of participating park units, please visit parks.ca.gov/AdventurePass.

 Assembly Bill 148, signed by Governor Newsom in July, established the California State Park Adventure Pass Program, a three-year pilot program that waives day-use entrance fees to 19 state parks for fourth graders and their families for a full year.
 Earlier this year, the governor also signed Senate Bill 129, legislation that includes $5.6 million to fund the new Pass program.